tidepool-org/data-model/device-data/types/basal/temp.md

 - the `scheduleName` if relevant and available (see [`scheduleName`](./scheduled.md#schedulename) for more details)
 - the suppressed [`rate`](./scheduled.md#rate) if relevant and available

 In particular, note that *no time-related fields such as `time`, `deviceTime`, or `duration` are expected to appear on a `suppressed` embedded basal rate event*.
-By definition, any values for time-related fields are identical to the parent `temp` basal object, and so it is redundant to include them.
+Any values for time-related fields are identical to the parent `temp` basal object, and so it is redundant to include them.

 <!-- end editable commentary on suppressed -->